Live Art Desk Scheme

 Dedicated desk spaces have been made available on an annual basis, with the following benefits: free wifi provision; access to photocopier, printer, kitchen; use of LADA’s mailing address; access to LADA staff for advice and other support; networking with other producers, curators, researchers and artists; a 10% discount on Unbound purchases; access to LADA’s Study Room.
 Subject to availability and timing space can also be made available for meetings and gatherings.

-The first Desk Scheme group are:
+The Desk Scheme group are:

 Ana de Matos